amplication/docs/docs/faqs/faqs.md

 <details>
   <summary>Can I customize the code generated by Amplication?</summary>

 Definitely.
 The code is yours.
 Do with it what you wish.
+You can continuously customize your code while continuing to get code from Amplication.

 </details>